ryssbowh/craft-activity/README.md

 **This plugin will not work if you've opt out of [Project Config](https://craftcms.com/docs/3.x/project-config.html) on which it's based**

+This plugin also exists for Craft 3 : https://github.com/ryssbowh/craft-activity/tree/v1

 ## Installation

-Install through plugin store or with composer : `composer require rysbowh/craft-activity:^0.1`
+Install through plugin store or with composer : `composer require rysbowh/craft-activity:^0.2`

 ## Dashboard